 Meanwhile, a spokesperson for Ablyazov’s family previously denied all accusations, saying they were politically motivated.

 In general, it’s rare for developers to face prosecution in cases where they are caught in the crosshairs of shady investors.

-Barnett, for instance, reportedly made his initial fortune in the diamond business, while the Chetrits trace their money back to textiles in Morocco.
+And just because money has exotic origins, doesn’t mean it’s dirty.
+Barnett, for instance, reportedly made his initial capital in the diamond business, while the Chetrits trace their money back to textiles in Morocco.